IvetteMcDermott/SebsStoreToys/README.md

       - Delete a ware
       - Delete an image

-As a Staff/Admin User I want to be able to manage the news section from the fron-end
+As Staff/Admin User I want to be able to manage the news section from the front-end
    - News details page:
-      - Edit a new
+      - Edit news
-      - Delete a new
+      - Delete news

 <br>